-Please note that changes to the pages that are made to one language do not affect the pages structure in other languages.
+Please note that changes to the pages that are made to one language do not affect the structure of the pages in other languages.

 When copying pages, new IDs are assigned to all elements.
 Therefore, ensure sure that all animations work as desired on the new pages of the additional language.
 Note that a manual translation/adjustment of the texts and button descriptions is required.

 Allow visitors to select a language on your site

 As we mentioned before, if a variant of your website which corresponds to a website visitor's browser language is available, the visitor will be directed there automatically.
 However, you may want to allow your website visitors to decide which version of your website they would like to view.
 You can do this by adding the "Languages" preset to your site.
-Hover over "+ Add content" in the top menu bar, click on "Presets", go to "Features" and simply drag and drop the Languages preset into your site.
+Go to the "Features" category in the sidebar and drag and drop the "Languages" preset into your page.

 When you click on the preset settings and go to "Language" you can select how the languages should be displayed:

 You can choose between flags, country code, or text.